1033 E. Third Street

-Dr. Decker is currently an assistant clinical professor of nursing at Indiana University, Bloomington campus.
+Dr. Decker is an assistant clinical professor of nursing at Indiana University Bloomington.
 Her research interests include social supports and student learning outcomes.
-She teaches in the bachelor of science in nursing (BSN) program and teaches courses primarily focused on community health education.
-Dr. Decker is a clinical nurse specialist concentrating in pediatric oncology, social supports and hospice care.
-She maintains her clinical practice as a hospice nurse working weekends and summers for Indiana University Health Bloomington Hospital Hospice, Bloomington, Indiana.
-Dr. Decker has given multiple local, national and international presentations on teaching and learning strategies for baccalaureate nursing students.
+Her teaching in the bachelor of science in nursing (BSN) program is primarily focused on community health education.
+Dr. Decker is a clinical nurse specialist concentrating in pediatric oncology, social supports, and hospice care.
+She maintains her clinical practice as a hospice nurse, working weekends and summers for IU Health Bloomington Hospital Hospice.
+Dr. Decker has given multiple local, national, and international presentations on teaching and learning strategies for baccalaureate nursing students.

 Program Director of the Aldrich Project

 Work, J., Hensel, D., & Decker, K. A. (2015).
 A Q methodology study of perceptions of poverty among Midwestern nursing students.
 Nurse Education Today.35(2), 328-332. doi.org/10.1016/j.nedt.2014.10.017

 Decker, K., Hensel, D., & Fasone, L. (2016).
 Outcomes of a bystander intervention community health service learning project.
 Nurse Educator.
 41(3). doi.org/10.1097/NNE.0000000000000232

 Moorman, M., Hensel, D., Decker, K. A., & Busby, K. (2016).
 Learning outcomes with visual thinking strategies in nursing education.
 Nurse Education Today. doi.org/10.1016/j.nedt.2016.08.020

 Decker, K. A., Miller, W. R., & Buelow, J. M. (2016).
 Parental perceptions of family social supports in families with children with epilepsy.
 Journal of Neuroscience Nursing.
 (December).